persadha/practicum100_portfolios/Business Analysis/README.md

 ***

-Conclusion
+## Conclusion
-In this step, we found the following findings:
+In this step, we presented the following findings:

 Regarding user's visit:

-On average, there are 908 unique visits per day, 5716 per week, and 23228 per month.
+* On average, there were 908 unique visits per day, 5,716 per week, and 23,228 per month.
-On the other hand, we can expect 987 sessions per day.
+* On the other hand, we expected 987 sessions per day.
-There was a significant increase in a visit during the end-of-year holiday, particularly on Black Friday Most customers came to the site through ad source #3, #4, #5, and most of them using the desktop-based web interface.
+* There was a significant increase in a visit during the end-of-year holiday, particularly on Black Friday.
+* Most customers came to the site through ad source #3, #4, #5, and most of them using the desktop-based web interface.
-On average, users spends 10.7 minutes on the site There was a sudden drop in session length and daily visit indicating a problem on our end, possibly a server problem The cohorts formed at the end of the year, especially Dec-17, have the best user retention rate.
+* On average, users spent 10.7 minutes on the site.
+* There was a sudden drop in session length and daily visit indicating a problem on our end, possibly a server problem.
+* The cohorts formed at the end of the year, especially Dec-17, have the best user retention rate.

 Regarding sales:

-Among all visitors, only 16% converted into buying customers.
-Mor than half of them converted at 0 days, and the highest cohort that has 0d conversion was the Oct-17 cohort
+* Among all visitors, only 16% converted into buying customers.
+More than half of them converted at 0 days, and the highest cohort that has 0d conversion was the Oct-17 cohort
-In terms of as source, source #3 and #4 had the highest 0d conversion The Jun-17 cohort consistently produces a high volume of orders even until its 9th month.
-Another cohort that potentially able to match them is the Mar-18 cohort.
+* In terms of as source, source #3 and #4 had the highest 0d conversion
+* The Jun-17 cohort consistently produced high volume orders even until its 9th month.
+Another cohort that potentially able to match them was the Mar-18 cohort.
-Ad source #1 and #2 produced large orders when compares to other sources.
+* Ad source #1 and #2 produced large orders when compares to other sources.
-The cohort that has the highest LTV is the Jun-17 followed by Sep-17 cohort, while source #1 and source #2 also generated high LTV score with 320 and 360, respectively
+* The cohort that had the highest LTV is the Jun-17 followed by Sep-17 cohort, while source #1 and source #2 also generated high LTV score with 320 and 360, respectively.

 Regarding marketing:

-The overall marketing cost in a year is USD329131.
+* The overall marketing cost in a year was USD329131.
 Most of them are used by ad source #3.
-By evaluating the LTVs and CACs, we found out that ad source #1 and #2 are the most profitable, with ROMI of USD339 and USD1818, respectively.
+* By evaluating the LTVs and CACs, we found out that ad source #1 and #2 are the most profitable, with ROMI of USD339 and USD1818, respectively.

-Step 4: General Conclusion
-We have learned from the analyses done in the previous step that the most profiting ad source is source #1.
+We have learned from the analyses above that the most profiting ad source is source #1.
 The source generated the highest return of investment (ROMI), USD339.94, with the lowest Customer Acquisition Costs (CAC), USD0.09 per user, and produced large volume orders.
-Ad source #2 also has a similar performance as #1, although on a smaller scale.
-On the other hand, source #3 has not been performing very well.
+Ad source #2 also had a similar performance as #1, although on a smaller scale.
+On the other hand, source #3 had not been performing very well.
 Source #3 generated USD3.2 per user CAC, with the LTV only USD22, far below source #1 and #2.

-No cohorts that have ROMI greater than 1 which indicate we haven't generated enough revenue to cover the marketing costs.
-Only two cohorts, Jun-17 and Sep-17 have the highest ROMI 0.53 and 0.59 respectively.
+No cohorts had ROMI greater than 1 which indicated we haven't generated enough revenue to cover the marketing costs.
+Only two cohorts, Jun-17 and Sep-17 had high ROMI of 0.53 and 0.59 respectively.

-Hence, we recommend that marketing experts focus on ad sources #1 and #2 to increase revenue.
-It would be advisable to reallocate the marketing budget from source #3 to allow source v #1 to attract more customers.
+Hence, we recommended that marketing experts *focus on ad sources #1 and #2* to increase revenue.
+It would be advisable to reallocate the marketing budget from source #3 to allow source #1 to attract more customers.

-We would also like to suggest that the best time to launch the marketing campaign is from October to March, where user visits peaked.
+We also suggested that the best time to *launch the marketing campaign was from October to March*, where user visits peaked.

 Black Friday is a unique date.
 In many of our metrics, the value around and on this day increased almost three times.
-So it is worthwhile to give extra attention to attract more users on this day
+So it is worthwhile to give extra attention to attract more users to spend on *Black Friday*.